 So, where exactly are these pink beaches located?

 Here’s a list of the best pink sand beaches in Greece.

 1. Balos Lagoon

 First on the list of pink sand beaches, is Balos Lagoon, which is located at the northwest corner of Crete.

 The pink sands at their brightest color make for one of the most picturesque locations in the world.

 Balos Lagoon is a beautiful place to swim, and at certain times, the water gets trapped, forming mini shallow pools.
 These pools are so shallow, that the sun makes them feel like a natural hot spring.

 In addition, Cape Tigani, which is an inlet in this area (it’s quite rocky), is a great place to explore.
 This is especially true for anyone who is looking for a gorgeous view of the beach from slightly above.

-It is a protected area in Greece, so there is a lot of natural beauty in the area that you will see from the beach.
-The beach is roughly about a mile long, and along it, you will find plenty of coves to explore and interesting rock formations to look at.
+The beach is roughly about a mile long, with plenty of coves to explore and interesting rock formations to look at.

 The beach is actually located on Santorini, which is located in southern Crete.
-On the northern side of this beach, you will find that it is nudist-friendly, but most people prefer to wear some type of swimwear when enjoying the waters here.
-If you are feeling brave, you can explore the cliffs above the beach for a gorgeous view of the waters, but there are some holes at the top that you will want to be careful of when you are exploring.
+On the northern side of this beach, you will find that it is nudist-friendly, but most people prefer to wear some type of swimwear.